jronallo/microdata_schemaorg_example/source/code4lib.html.md

 > such as a musical concert or an art festival.

 Google has
-a different view of the world than cultural heritage organizations.
+a different view of the world than cultural heritage organizations and historians.
 Because of the focus on the future, we may not want to try to mark up historic events, as rich snippets may be unlikely to show up for past events.

-Another option may be to use the Schema.org [Extension Mechanism](http://schema.org/docs/extension.html) to possibly make it clearer to the search engines that certain types of events are different.
+Another option for publishing data about the kind of events taken on objects may be to use the Schema.org [Extension Mechanism](http://schema.org/docs/extension.html) to possibly make it clearer to the search engines that certain types of events are different.
 As Schema.org is intended as a Web-scale schema, there is no possibility of